CESNET/du-docs/docs/nextflow.md

 * Running pipeline can be terminated from Rancher GUI, hitting `ctrl-c` does not terminate the pipeline.

-* Pipeline debug log can be found on the PVC in `launcherDir/.nextflow.log`.
+* Pipeline debug log can be found on the PVC in `launchDir/.nextflow.log`.
 Consecutive runs rotate the logs, so that they are not overwritten.

 * If pipeline fails, you can try to resume the pipeline with `-resume` command line option, it creates a new run but it tries to skip already finished tasks.
 See [details](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).

 * All runs (success or failed) will keep *workflow controller* pod visible in Rancher GUI, failed workers are also kept in Rancher GUI.
 You can delete them from GUI as needed.

+* For wome *workers*, log are not available in Rancher GUI, but the logs can be watched using the command:
+    ```
+kubectl logs POD -n NAMESPACE
+    ```
+    where `POD` is the name of the *worker* (e.g., `nf-81dae79db8e5e2c7a7c3ad5f6c7d59c6`) and `NAMESPACE` is used namespace.

 ## nf-core/sarek pipeline